Great Turkish War: Morean War

 In 1683, a new war broke out between the Habsburg monarchy and the Ottomans, with a large Ottoman army advancing towards Vienna.
 In response to this, a Holy League was formed.
-After the Ottoman army was defeated in the Battle of Vienna, the Venetians decided to use the opportunity of the weakening of Ottoman power and its distraction in the Danubian front to reconquer its lost territories in the Aegean and Dalmatia.
+After the Ottoman army was defeated in the Battle of Vienna, the Venetians decided to use the opportunity of the weakening of Ottoman power and their distraction on the Danubian front to reconquer its lost territories in the Aegean and Dalmatia.
 On 25 April 1684, the Most Serene Republic declared war on the Ottomans.

 Aware that it would have to rely on its own strength for success, Venice prepared for the war by securing financial and military aid in men and ships from Hospitaller Malta, the Duchy of Savoy, the Papal States, and the Knights of St. Stephen.
 In addition, the Venetians enrolled large numbers of mercenaries from Italy and the German states, especially Saxony and Brunswick.

 Operations in the Ionian Sea

 In mid-June, the Venetian fleet moved from the Adriatic towards the Ottoman-held Ionian Islands.
 The first target was the island of Lefkada (Santa Maura), which fell, after a siege of 16 days, on 6 August 1684.
 The Venetians, aided by Greek irregulars, then crossed into the mainland and started raiding the opposite shore of Acarnania.
 Most of the area was soon under Venetian control, and the fall of the forts of Preveza and Vonitsa in late September removed the last Ottoman bastions.
 These early successes were important for the Venetians not only for reasons of morale, but because they secured their communications with Venice, denied to the Ottomans the possibility of threatening the Ionian Islands or of ferrying troops via western Greece to the Peloponnese, and because these successes encouraged the Greeks to cooperate with them against the Ottomans.